rdgao/rdgao.github.io/_posts/2017-01-30-rome-is-not-built-in-a-day-but-it-sure-falls-quickly.md

 ---
-title: '4/52: Rome is not built in a day, but it sure falls quickly.'
+title: 'Rome is not built in a day, but it sure falls quickly.
+(4/52)'
-categories: []
-tags: []
+tags: [Reflection]
 status: publish
 type: post
 published: true
-meta:
-  _thumbnail_id: '81'
+categories: []
+header:
+  overlay_image: /assets/images/blog/default_header.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  #teaser: /assets/images/blog/default_header.jpg

+excerpt: "To end on a good note, I think Donald Trump will make America great again, just not in the way he thought he would."
 ---
 Jan 29, 2017

 I had originally intended to write something lighthearted for this week, after